formbricks/store/SECURITY.md

 ### No PII Storage by Default

-Formbricks Store is designed to avoid storing Personally Identifiable Information (PII):
+Formbricks Hub is designed to avoid storing Personally Identifiable Information (PII):

 - Use hashed `user_identifier` instead of email addresses or names
 - Store only necessary feedback data